ibm-cloud-docs/cloud-databases/terra-tutorial.md

 {: #tutorial-provision-postgres-test}
 {: step}

-Now that you configured the IBM Cloud Provider plug-in for your resource you can start using Terraform on IBM Cloud to initialize, execute plan and apply commands to provision the resource.
-For more information, about Terraform commands to test your configuration, see [Provisioning IBM Cloud resources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-manage_resources#provision_resources).
+Now that you configured the {{site.data.keyword.cloud}} Provider plug-in for your resource you can start using Terraform on {{site.data.keyword.cloud}} to initialize, execute plan and apply commands to provision the resource.
+For more information, about Terraform commands to test your configuration, see [Provisioning {{site.data.keyword.cloud}} resources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-manage_resources#provision_resources).

 To view sample Terraform templates with the complete Terraform configuration files to test, refer to [Sample templates](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-template#sample-templates).

-For an overview of the Terraform resources and data sources that you can use, see the [Index of Terraform on IBM Cloud resources and data sources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list).
+For an overview of the Terraform resources and data sources that you can use, see the [Index of Terraform on {{site.data.keyword.cloud}} resources and data sources](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list).